-Grange View is set in open countryside in County Durham and all of our young people attend the onsite learning centre.
-Our home is full of fun and has two games rooms including a pool table, Sky TV with Sky Sports and a huge garden to play in.
+Grange View Children's Home is ideally located in a rural setting in County Durham where up to eight young people attend the onsite learning centre.
+Our welcoming home is full of fun and laughter as are always buzzing with activity.
+We have two games with one housing a pool table and our huge garden to play in.

 We provide a stable, holistic and nurturing home environment for our young people.
-To maximise their potential, dedicated support and guidance is tailored to each individual from our team of experienced and qualified staff, with extra input and support from our psychologists and therapists that attend the home on a regular basis.
+Our aim is to help, support and encourage young people to maximise their potential through our dedicated staff team who provide support and guidance to each individual, with extra input and support from our psychologists and therapists that attend the home on a regular basis.

 At Grange View we like to find activities that you enjoy.
 Our young people take part in a wide range of activities including fishing, army cadets, rugby, swimming, art, football and hair and beauty.
-Many of these activities have been experienced for the first time by the young people while at Grange View.
+Many of these activities have been experienced for the first time by the young people.
 This is very much an aim for myself and the staff team to provide exciting new challenges and experiences for everyone living at Grange View.

 You’ll also be rewarded for positive behaviour and we have been on lots of trips and holidays which have included camping in tepees and a week in Spain.